 Eva Mayr-Stihl has been honored with many awards for her engagement, such as the Social Market Economy Prize 2009 of the Konrad Adenauer Foundation, which she received together with Hans Peter Stihl, the 1st Class Order of Merit of the Federal Republic of Germany (2011) and was the first woman to be given honorary freedom of the town of Waiblingen in 2012.
-Robert Mayr has been Honorary Senator of Freiburg University since 2005.
+Both herself (since 2019) as well as Robert Mayr (since 2005) have been declared Honorary Senator of Freiburg University.

 As members of the foundation board, the patrons make all decisions themselves.
 They take their social responsibility personally: The foundation and its work is close to their hearts.
 Over the years the key areas of sponsorship which they consider to be particularly worthwhile have manifested themselves.
 Since Eva Mayr-Stihl is heavily involved at the STIHL company, Robert Mayr takes on the major part of the foundation work.
 Important decisions, however, are always made jointly.